ohzde/mp2acp/README.md

 The `Reference_calculations/` directory contains:

 - ORCA output files for reference energy calculations of all datasets
-- Gaussian output files for ACP evaluation on TABS and MolDef test sets
+- Gaussian output files for ACP evaluation on TABS and Comprehensive test sets

 Note: for BH9, the reference calculations are provided as separate output files for MP2/aDZ, MP2/aTZ, and MP2/aQZ.
 The first two letters of the file name indicate the basis set used (e.g., DZ_ corresponds to MP2/aDZ).
 For the rest of the training set (BSE49, S66X10, and X2_HX, which includes single atoms and diatomics), all MP2/aDZ, MP2/aTZ, and MP2/aQZ calculations are included in a single output file per system.